Tenza/configurations/ArchLinux Installation/README.md

 > locale-gen
 localectl set-locale LANG="pt_PT-UTF-8"

-##### Network card
+##### Configure network cards

 There are multiple possible configurations.
 The following is the best for me.
 https://wiki.archlinux.org/index.php/Beginners%27_guide#Configure_the_network

-##### Configure DHCP, wired connection

-Get interface name:
+Get interfaces name:
 > ip link

-In my case is enp2s0, so:
+In my case the interfaces needed are:
+Wired: enp2s0
+Wireless: wlp3s0

+##### Configure wired connection with DHCP

+> systemctl start dhcpcd@enp2s0.service

+##### Configure wireless connection with wifi-menu

+> wifi-menu

+###### (Optional) Load on boot

+This will activate the connections on boot, but keep in mind, that these will have to be stopped and disabled when we install the `networkmanager` package once we have a graphical enviroment.

 > systemctl enable dhcpcd@enp2s0.service
-systemctl start dhcpcd@enp2s0.service

-##### Configure Wifi, wireless connection

-If the required packages were installed before, this should work:
-> wifi-menu

-Get your interface name with:
-> ip link

-In my case is wlp5s2, and I will use `netctl-auto` to handle connectivity:
-> systemctl enable netctl-auto@wlp5s2.service
+systemctl enable netctl-auto@wlp3s0.service

 ##### (1) Configure hardware clock for UTC